vimlesh1975/ReactCasparClient/README.md

 This is a client for Casparcg server

-We need to have already installed nodejs and vscode in PC.
+We need to have already installed nodejs.

 Download and unzip with 7z.

-Open two terminal.

-cd server=> npm i=> and then npm start.

-cd client => npm i=> and then npm start.
+Double click start_both.bat file.

 demo https://vimlesh1975.github.io/ReactCasparClient/